raph-ael/php-sdk-for-XING/README.md

   * fork this repo
   * create a branch feature/featurename or bug/bugname
   * commit
-  * send a pull request to the master branch of this repo and adhere to the LICENSE
+  * send a pull request to the master branch of this repo and adhere to the [LICENSE]
   * bug me until your PR gets incorporated :-)

 # TODOs

 The package is currently in heavy development state.
 At least the following things are open:

+  * add more commands from Xing API
   * create example application
-  * write short tutorial
+  * write short tutorial and put it to gh-pages